1894 United States House of Representatives elections

 The 1894 United States House of Representatives elections were held from June 4, 1894, to November 6, 1894, with special elections throughout the year.
 Elections were held to elect representatives from all 356 congressional districts across each of the 44 U.S. states at the time, as well as non-voting delegates from the inhabited U.S. territories.
 The winners of this election served in the 54th Congress, with seats apportioned among the states based on the 1890 United States census.
+In 1894, the population of the U.S.A was 68.7 million.

-The elections comprised a significant political realignment, with a major Republican landslide that set the stage for the decisive election of 1896.
+The elections comprised a significant political realignment, with a major Republican landslide that set the stage for the transformational presidential election of 1896.
 The 1894 elections came in the middle of Democratic President Grover Cleveland's second term.
 The nation was in its deepest economic depression yet following the Panic of 1893, which pushed economic issues to the forefront.
 In the spring, a major coal strike damaged the economy of the Midwest and Mid-Atlantic.
 It was accompanied by violence; the miners lost and many joined the Populist Party.
 Immediately after the coal strike concluded, Eugene V. Debs led a nationwide railroad strike.
 It shut down the nation's transportation system west of Detroit for weeks, until President Cleveland's use of federal troops ended the strike.
 Debs went to prison for disobeying a court order.
 Illinois Governor John Peter Altgeld, a Democrat, broke bitterly with Cleveland.